Honeycomb Tessellations and Graded Permutohedral Blades: Symmetries of a leading singularity

 \section{Symmetries of a leading singularity}

 In Theorem \ref{thm: cyclic sum canonical basis} we saw that factorizations of characteristic functions of blades correspond to the triangulations of a cyclically-oriented polygon.
 It is natural to ask about products which do \textit{not} correspond to triangulations, but rather to graphs embedded in higher dimensional objects; indeed, it turns out that this case is similar to something in the scattering amplitudes literature known as a \textit{leading singularity}.
-Further, the examples and discussion which follows suggests a new class of identifications for non-planar on-shell diagrams beyond the well-known square move which deserves further study \cite{ExpLS}.
-Our paper \cite{ExpLS} is in preparation.
+Further, the examples and discussion which follows suggests a new class of identifications for non-planar on-shell diagrams beyond the well-known square move which deserves further study, see \cite{DeltaAlgebra2019} where the study was initiated.

 While our computations rely on relations which hold in the cohomology ring $\mathcal{U}^n$, namely $v_{ijk} = -v_{ikj}$, $v_{ijk}^2=0$ and $v_{ijk}v_{ik\ell}+v_{ik\ell}v_{i\ell j} + v_{i\ell j} v_{ijk}=0$, it makes sense to ask whether the leading singularities deform manageably when the formal generator $v_{ijk}$ is ``replaced'' with the characteristic function $\gamma_{i,j,k}$.
 The practical difficulty is that the above relations on the $v_{ijk}$'s are degenerations of the relations on the $\gamma_{i,j,k}$, so there are many more moving parts.
 For example, the relation $v_{123} + v_{132}=0$ now deforms to the fundamental identity